Table of Contents

 Lichen planus is a self-limiting disease, which usually resolves within 8-12 months and may appear again after particular periods of time.
 Mild cases can be treated with fluorinated topical corticosteroids.
 In severe cases, especially those where scalp, nails and mucous membranes are affected, may require more intensive therapy – oral corticosteroids, retinoids such as Soriatane and Accutane, immunosuppressants, antibiotics, physical therapy (PUVA-therapy, acupuncture etc.).

-Usually, the diagnosis of lichen planus is made by a dermatologist, oral surgeon or dentist on the basis of the typical clinical appearance.
+Usually, the diagnosis of lichen planus is made by a dermatologist, an oral surgeon or dentist on the basis of the typical clinical appearance.
 A skin biopsy may be needed to confirm the diagnosis.

 Diagnosis of lichen planus is based on the clinical picture – skin, mucous and nail lesions, typical localizations of rashes, Köbner’s phenomenon, strong itching.
 A comprehensive study is needed to detect the provoking factors – outbreaks of chronic infections, diseases of the nervous system, endocrine disorders .